thanhnguyenchisong/sa-microservices/microservices.md

 - Being attractive

 ### `Strategies`

-- Breaking  Monolith is a delicate process
-- Must be planned ahead
-- There are three main strategies for that
+Breaking  Monolith is a delicate process, must be planned ahead.
+There are three main strategies for that

-`New modules as Services`
+`New modules as Services` - we have monolith and all new module which is added to monolith will make it as services
 - Pros
     - Easy to implement
     - Minimum code changes